-Many individuals suffering from post-traumatic stress disorder, or PTSD, try to mask their pain with alcohol or drugs.
+Many individuals who have post-traumatic stress disorder, or PTSD, try to mask their pain with alcohol or drugs.
 They believe doing so gives them some control over their lives.
 What really happens is this destructive behavior buries the mental health problem that developed after their terrifying experience.
 Truly overcoming the pain requires undergoing treatment for PTSD.

 PTSD diagnosis is likely to occur when symptoms interfere with an individual’s daily life for a month or longer.
 Some symptoms that indicate treatment is necessary include: